rebuildingcode/hardware/docs/running_tests.md

 ## Exclude files from coverage

-In the `.coveragerc` file, `template.py` files are excluded from test coverage.
+In the `.coveragerc` file, `templates.py` files are excluded from test coverage.
-Add other files here to exclude
+Add other files here to exclude them from test coverage.

 ```coverage
 omit =